BA-HanseML/NF_Prj_MIMII_Dataset/README.md

 Information about the Conda environment, Jupyter settings and GPU elements in tensorflow.
 Notice this work was done on windows 10 with anaconda and jupyter.

 #### Folder: misc
-miscellaneous material and interesting site experiments - partially unsorted.
+Miscellaneous material and interesting site experiments - partially unsorted.

-# Future Work
+## Future Work

-## Not Explored Options And Missing Ends
+### Not Explored Options And Missing Ends
 A list of general potential for improvement and not fully or not at all explored techniques mostly due to time restrictions.
 Sub Chapter [improvements](doc/improvements.md)

-## Application Notes
+### Application Notes
 Notes for the application as a smart sensor.
 A small discussion on implication and follow-up-work for deployment.
-Sub chapter: [application notes] (doc/feature_extraction.
-MD)
+Sub chapter: [application notes](doc/feature_extraction.md)

-## Workflow Improvements
+### Workflow Improvements
 Some reflection on workflow chosen and setup.
-Sub chapter [workflow improvements](doc/workflow_improvment.md)
+Sub chapter [workflow improvements](doc/workflow_improvement.md)

-# Credits and Refrences
+## Credits and References

-## THANKS to...
+### THANKS to...

 To the creators of the MIMII dataset

 To the creators of the gigantic audio processing library [librosa](https://librosa.github.io/)

-To the creators of the library [pyrommacustics](https://pyroomacoustics.readthedocs.io/en/pypi-release/)
+To the creators of the library [pyroomacustics](https://pyroomacoustics.readthedocs.io/en/pypi-release/)

 To all the developers of python, scipy, numpy, scikit learn and tensorflow ... and all the great python stuff that we can build on.